Custom gate implementations#

 matrix representing the quantum operation in question.
 The unitary function must have the same arguments

-, such that for each collection of these parameters it
+as defined in QuantumOp.params, such that for each set of values for these parameters it

 gives the associated unitary matrix.
-Note that not all QuantumOps necessarily even represent a unitary gate (e.g.
+Note that not all QuantumOps represent a unitary gate (e.g.

 the measure operation is not one), or the exact form of the unitary matrix might not be known.
 In these cases, the